Nethraa24/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# Ex no 1 - Mean and variance of a discrete  distribution
+# Date : 25-10-2023
 # Aim :
 To find mean and variance of arrival of objects from the feeder using probability distribution